 - MBA degree in human resources: $2,060,000

 But money isn’t everything when it comes to choosing an advanced degree.
 Obviously, you want to pick something you are going to be happy doing.
+You can choose online courses with other options such as Masters of Human Services, Health Care Ethics or Engineering Management, for example.
 Luckily, each degree option had fairly high levels of satisfaction from survey respondents.
 And it looks like the level of an employee’s satisfaction directly correlates to how much stress they are under.
 Results show that, the lower the stress, the higher level of job satisfaction.
 In case you’re wondering, those with an MBA in technology management are both more satisfied and less stressed.
 Followed by human resources, finance, and marketing, respectively.

 Check out the rest of the results in Payscale‘s infographic below.